norrishung/portfolio_2021/_posts/2021-02-26-new-seed-society.md

 ---
-layout: project
+layout: post
 title: New Seed Society
 category: projects
-description: The New Seed Society is a holistic program that seeks to accelerate the creation of regenerative businesses in Central America in order to promote more resilient rural communities in the face of a changing climate.
+description: For my thesis project at CIID, I explored the roles that design and technology could have in helping rural communities adapt to a changing climate.
 organization: Copenhagen Institute of Interaction Design
 role: Research / Design
 dates: 2020 – 2021
-hero: picture /portfolio/new_seed_society/000.png
+hero: /portfolio/new_seed_society/000.png
 ---